olegkleiman/sundance/README.md

 ```

 ## How to build
+From VS Studio Code:

-1. Run `npm install` to install dependencies
+1. From the project root directory run `npm install` to install dependencies.
+2. From the project root directory run `npm run client:deploy` to compile the client application and copy the bundle.js and other assets into the service's public directory.
-3. Run `npm run start` to start the server
+3. Run `npm run server:start` to start the server, or press F5 to start the debugger.
+4. Open the browser and navigate to `http://localhost:8099` to see the client application (index.html).

 ## Deployment
 This is Node.js application.
 It can be deployed to any server that supports Node.js, including MS Azure.